 Based in Seoul, Colin Marshall writes and broadcasts on cities, language, and culture.
 His projects include the book The Stateless City: a Walk through 21st-Century Los Angeles and the video series The City in Cinema.
 Follow him on Twitter at @colinmarshall or on Facebook.

-The Evolution of The Great Wave off Kanazawa: See Four Versions That Hokusai Painted Over Nearly 40 Years is a post from: Open Culture.
+The First High-Resolution Map of America’s Food Supply Chain: How It All Really Gets from Farm to Table is a post from: Open Culture.
 Follow us on Facebook, Twitter, and Google Plus, or get our Daily Email.
 And don't miss our big collections of Free Online Courses, Free Online Movies, Free eBooks, Free Audio Books, Free Foreign Language Lessons, and MOOCs.

 We’ve all felt at various points (maybe at most points) that some media creation has reached us by mistake, that we are not the target audience.
 20th century American TV was aimed largely at a white majority, with a parallel, underfunded channel of content aimed at people of color.

 So how have things changed?
 There still seem to be “black shows,” but how to they fit in to a landscape where inclusiveness is a tool by which shows attempt to appeal to everyone (i.e. get all the money)?
 Comedian/actor/writer/producer Rodney Ramsey joins Mark, Erica, and Brian to discuss the experience of watching outside your demographic, whether identifying with characters requires physical commonalities, “black voice,” and the evolving TV landscape.